-Pepper is one of the most famous spices in domestic kitchens and simply belongs on every spice rack.
-No wonder, pepper is considered the parade spice par excellence.
-In addition to the fiery taste, the tropical climbing plant has a lot more to offer.
-You can find out what different types of pepper there are and what positive effects they can have in this article!
+Pepper is one of the most well-known spices in domestic kitchens and is a must-have in every spice rack.
+No wonder pepper is considered the ultimate staple spice.
+Besides its fiery flavor, the tropical climbing plant has much more to offer.
+Discover the different types of pepper and their potential positive effects in this article!

-Pepper is part of the pepper family, a tropical climbing plant that grows up to 15 meters high and originally comes from India.
-However, it is cultivated on 5 meter high poles, e.g. in Indonesia, Sri Lanka, Brazil or East Africa.
-There is a yield of 4 kg of pepper fruits per plant.
-In total, up to 30 million kilograms of pepper are produced, of which only 2% are traded.
+Pepper belongs to the Piperaceae family, a tropical climbing plant that can reach heights of up to 15 meters and originates from India.
+It is cultivated on 5-meter-high poles in places like Indonesia, Sri Lanka, Brazil, or East Africa.
+Each plant yields about 4 kilograms of peppercorns.
+Overall, up to 30 million kilograms of pepper are produced, of which only 2% is traded.
 The rest is consumed in the producing countries.

-A distinction is made between black, white and green pepper.
-Black pepper is produced by harvesting the peppercorns before ripening and drying them in the warmth.
-It is characterized by its strong and spicy taste.
-White pepper is harvested ripe and then fermented or placed in water.
-This releases the fruit skin and the bright seed is obtained.
-This makes white pepper milder.
-For green pepper, immature fruits are placed in salt water.
+Pepper comes in different varieties, including black, white, and green pepper.
+Black pepper is produced by harvesting the peppercorns before they fully ripen and then drying them in warmth.
+Its robust and spicy flavor sets it apart.
+White pepper is harvested when ripe and then fermented or soaked in water.
+This process removes the fruit's husk, leaving behind the light-colored seed.
+White pepper is milder as a result.
+For green pepper, unripe fruits are soaked in saltwater.

 Pepper can be more or less hot and pungent in taste, depending on the type of pepper.
 This sharpness and heat have invigorating effects, particularly on the nervous sensory system.
 It enhances focus and vitality.
 However, pepper also has a stimulating effect on the entire body.
 According to Dr. Bharat B. Aggarwal, pepper activates digestive juices, aiding in better digestion of food.
 Pepper can also provide relief from diarrhea, sore throats, and colds.
 Additionally, pepper can activate the immune system.